-Finalizing and submitting the job for a backup with Plug-in Live Client for Windows using Windows Server 2008 or later
+Finalizing and submitting the job for a backup with Plug-in Live Client

 The final steps include setting additional options on the Schedule, Target Storage, and Advanced Options pages, submitting the job, and monitoring the progress through the Job Status and View Logs pages.
-These pages and options are common to all NetVault Backup Plug-ins.
-For more information, see the Quest NetVault Backup Administrator's Guide.
+These pages and options are common to all NetVault Plug-ins.
+For more information, see the Quest NetVault Administrator's Guide.